-- What care will be provided and by whom? - What respite is there for carers? - What arrangements will there be for holidays? - What household tasks such as cooking and cleaning will you have to do or share? - Will you be expected to look after grandchildren?
+- What care will be provided and by whom? - What respite is there for carers? - What arrangements will there be for holidays? - What household tasks such as cooking, shopping, cleaning and gardening will you have to do or share? - Will you be expected to look after grandchildren.